 The film and accompanying commentary include racial slurs that are offensive and may be triggering.
-The film content also includes images of violent self-harm and/or suicide that may be triggering.
 While Cinelogue does not condone the use of these terms, they are part of this film and speak to the colonial history of its context.
-We kindly ask you to confirm your acknowledgment of this trigger warning before continuing with watching the film.

 La Noire De… is considered by critics to be the first feature film directed by a Black African filmmaker*, Ousmane Sembène.
 The film was released in 1966 and plays out in Senegal and France.
 In the film, Sembène offers a novel postcolonial reading of the relationship between France and Senegal, showing, camera in hand, that the defense of the working class is what motivated his cinematic work.

 Race is a fundamental element of the film through the journey made by the protagonist Diouana as she joins her employers in France.
 In addition to race, there are the combined elements of class and gender.
 Upon her arrival in France, Diouana experiences a demotion in her social position.
 Diouana discovers her status as a “Black girl”** through the lustful looks she receives in France.

 At the same time, La Noire De is a film built around Dakar, the capital of Senegal, a city with very strong symbolism.
 Due to the technical cooperation between Senegal and France, the former capital of French West Africa has become a metropolis where the majority of French people still live, even though the country is now independent.